Belonging to Ruin

 Consider the abundance of materials and organisms dwelling in and around Quarry House.
 There are winged maple seeds, acorns, lichen living in the pores of stones, cement dust, decaying wood, rusted hinges and nails, sprigs of sagebrush, an old tin can, fragments of sandstone bricks, grass, snow, and soil; there are also temporary human dwellers: students, hikers, carousing teenagers.

-Consider the resource center.
-In the context of migrant aid work, it is a gathering place for people that are still searching—for shelter, safety, a place to belong.
-What are its resources?
-There is clean water, food and clothing; there are wellness kits with toothpaste, shampoo, tissues, and coloring books; there are places for gathering with sofas, aroma therapy, and plants; there are the backpacks and plastic grocery bags in which things are carried; there is heat, light, and laughter; there is more than one language spoken, one faith practiced, one origin story told.
+Resources assemble to form havens.
+In the context of migrant aid work, they offer asylum–safety, shelter, a place to belong.
+There are canned goods, water bottles, and blankets; wellness kits with toothpaste, shampoo, tissues, and coloring books; there are places for gathering with sofas, aroma therapy, and plants; there are the backpacks and plastic grocery bags in which things are carried; there is heat, light, and laughter; there is more than one language spoken, one faith practiced, one origin story told.

-Resource centers take part in networks of organizations, which offer medical, legal, housing and career services.
+Migrant resource centers take part in networks of organizations, which offer medical, legal, housing and career services.
 Some fight for labor rights.
 Some strive to ensure that utilities reach both citizens and non-citizens.
 Some place bottles labeled el agua in remote deserts and organize search teams to look for missing persons.
-Resource centers might take many different forms, yet they all function as gathering places in inhospitable and foreign landscapes.
+Resource centers might take many different forms, yet they all function as gathering places in inhospitable landscapes.
 They offer care through collaboration.

 The pioneers of the past, like today’s immigrant communities, came to the Salt Lake Valley to escape ruin, both social and environmental: persecution, poverty, exhausted ecosystems.
 Mistakenly, those early pioneers laid the foundations for the same systems they left behind—of extraction and emission, of accumulating waste.
 At one time, teams of oxen overgrazed the foothills, lumbering deforested sections of the canyon, and sandstone tailings polluted the creek.
 We all live with their legacy.